ashishsigdel/Bibliook-V1/README.md

 Bibliook, we believe that learning is a lifelong journey that should be accessible to everyone.
 Our mission is to empower students and lifelong learners by providing them with the tools they need to succeed in their studies and beyond.

 That's why we created Bibliook— a platform designed for learners.
 Here, when someone uploads notes on a subject, visitors can find, explore, and learn from all study materials collected in one place.

+Users can:
+- Create a Biblio (subject space)
+- Add chapters for structured learning
+- Add notes and questions per chapter
+- Practice in an exam-centric way
+- Track habit-centric learning
+- Share resources in a community

 <a href="https://bibliook.ashishsigdel.com.np/about" target="_blank" style="margin: 2px;">
     <img alt="AboutPage" src="https://img.shields.io/badge/Bibliook-AboutPage-blue" style="display: inline-block; vertical-align: middle;"/>